 Lying about your debt, including stating that you owe a different amount than you owe

 If RSIEH violates any of these rules, you can use it as a defense in court.
 However, this is only valid within a year from the date the law was violated.
-If successful, you're entitled to damages, including lost wages, but if you can't prove damages, you may be awarded up to $1,000 and reimbursed court costs and attorney fees.
+Most debt collectors understand the consumer protections under the FDCPA and strive to work with consumers without violating their rights.

 After a certain amount of time, the statute of limitations on some debts expires, prohibiting RSIEH debt collectors from filing any lawsuits.
 The statute of limitations is a rule that sets the period within which a creditor or debt collector can sue for payment of a debt.
 It varies by state, type of debt, and whether your agreement with the creditor was in writing.

-In case of mortgage foreclosure, banks have up to 21 years to file a foreclosure action against debtors.
 The statute of limitations begins the day you fail to make payment.
 If you make a payment or admit guilt after being served, the statute of limitations starts again.
-It's important to note that even when a debt is time-barred, you still need to respond to your lawsuit.
+It's important to note that even when a debt is time-barred, you still need to respond to your lawsuit with an Answer.

 Some creditors, banks, and lenders have an internal collections department.
 If they come after you for a debt, Solosuit can still help you respond and resolve the debt.
 Here’s a list of guides on how to resolve debt with different creditors.